 So, we have teamed up with The Times and Chicken House Books to find a manuscript with just one rule - the central character must be a Difference Maker who is engineering a better world.

 Every year The Times and Chicken House Books run their Children’s Fiction Competition, for unpublished and unagented writers of fiction for readers aged 7 to 18.
-To celebrate our anniversary we've joined forces to offer an extra prize - the IET 150 Award.
+And for this year only, we joined forces to offer an extra prize - the IET 150 Award.

 The IET 150 Award celebrates the intersection between creativity and science and will be awarded for a complete fiction manuscript that broadly explores or celebrates Science, Technology, Engineering, and Maths (STEM).

 The prize is a worldwide publishing contract with Chicken House with a £10,000 advance (subject to contract) and an offer of representation by a top literary agent.